sheswired005-3.jpg

 • Plug in an external hard drive.

-• Click to choose the external hard drive to start your backup.
+• Click to choose the external hard drive.
+Click Next.

 • Give the computer a couple of hours to back up your computer if this is the first time.